 As well as a beautiful and historic building, we are also very lucky to have one of Canterbury's biggest beer gardens.
 Packed full of colourful plants and plenty of seating, we hope you can enjoy a drink in the sunshine during your visit.

 At The Monument we are very proud of our selection of high quality drinks at reasonable prices.
-As a freehouse we are able to source exactly what we want behind the bar, and we look forward to launching our brand new home cooked menu as soon as possible.
+As a freehouse we are able to source exactly what we want behind the bar.
+We also have an exciting new menu made from well sourced local ingredients.